 - Teaching Arrangements

-- Campus: Two 1-hour lectures per week, online discussion
+Campus: Two 1-hour lectures per week and online discussions.

 - Course outline